Aims/priorities: The funding is for charities and community groups whose projects address one of the Focus Foundation’s three core pillars:

 - Should primarily support one of the Foundation’s three core pillars.

-- Charitable or community-based projects should be located in the same county as one of the Focus Group offices: Turo, Exeter, Portsmouth, Shoreham, Basingstoke, Bristol, Merthyr Tydfil, Witney, Milton Keynes, Norwich, Birmingham, Manchester, Derby, Carlisle, Melrose, Glasgow and Inverness.
+- Charitable or community-based projects should be located in the same county as one of the Focus Group offices: Turo, Exeter, Portsmouth, Shoreham, Basingstoke, Bristol, Merthyr Tydfil, Witney, Milton Keynes, Norwich, Birmingham, Manchester, Derby, Carlisle, Melrose, Glasgow, and Inverness.

 - Mental health and underprivileged children’s charities can be located anywhere within the UK.